Three Kingdoms Period

 Provenance: Da Chen Stamps and Coins Collection 2016

 This is a “Daqian Liangqian” coin minted by the Wu Kingdom during the Three Kingdoms period.
 The coin is circular with a square hole in the center and a blank reverse side.
-It shows significant signs of corrosion, but the four characters “Daqian Liangqian” in seal script are still recognizable on the front.
+It shows significant signs of corrosion, but the four characters “Daqian Liangqian” in seal script are still recognisable on the front.
 It was a large-value coin.

 In AD 229, Sun Quan declared himself emperor and established the Wu Kingdom.
 In addition to the circulation of old Han dynasty coins, the Wu Kingdom also minted four types of coins: “Daqian Wubai,” “Daqian Dangqian,” “Daqian Liangqian,” and “Daqian Wuqian.”
 Among these, “Daqian Wubai” and “Daqian Dangqian” are documented in historical records.
 However, “Daqian Liangqian” and “Daqian Wuqian” lack historical references, and they are seldom recorded in ancient texts.
 Nevertheless, their manufacturing technique, script style, and bronze material are similar to those of “Daqian Wubai” and “Daqian Dangqian,” which suggests that they were also minted by the Wu Kingdom during the Three Kingdoms period.
 The number of “Daqian Liangqian” and “Daqian Wuqian” coins discovered is very limited, making them relatively rare among ancient coins.